tinasheeliashamandishe/azure-kubernetes-service/README.md

 <img src="https://i.imgur.com/Ukg7jyw.png" height="80%" width="80%" alt="Disk Sanitization Steps"/><br/>
 <br />

 <h4>Once the cluster has been deployed.
-Lets add a container to it.<br />We re going to deploy the contsainer in out azure registr.</h4><br />
+Lets add a container to it.<br />We are going to deploy the container in our azure registry.</h4><br />

 <h4>Step 2</h4>